Head In the Sand

 The most important thing to realise is that if children are acting up, parents should research how to deal with it at the earliest opportunity.
 Read books, search the internet and find effective solutions that resolve the problem.

 If issues are serious or persist for more than a few weeks, it’s important parents seek help from a parenting coach or child behavioural expert.
 To learn the skills to tackle the problem, enable children to develop self-control, and set up habits that ensure a happy family life.
 Skills that will enable their child to thrive, bounce back from difficulties, grow up to be their best selves and, enable their children, when they grow up, to make a real difference in the world.
+You need to spot the signs your child is out of control.

 The damage of ignoring children’s poor behaviour can not only make family life a misery for everyone but can cause issues for a child throughout childhood, the teenage years and right into adult life.
 Which is not a risk most good parents would gamble on.